KoichiHirahata/GraphicRenamer/README.md

 .NET Flamework 4.0

 ##Usage
-Fill in a blank box with patient's ID, then drag-and-drop files into right side of the window.
+Fill in a blank box with patient's ID, then drag-and-drop files into the right side of the window.
-You may handle more than one object at the same time, but they should be same type (JPEG files or PDF files or Endoscopy image folders).
+You may handle more than one object at the same time, but they should be the same type (JPEG files or PDF files or Endoscopy image folders).

 ###Gastrointestinal Endoscopy Images
 The software can handle endoscopy system of Olympus and Fujifilm.